kylekarpack/react-github-graph/README.md

 - https://cors-anywhere.herokuapp.com
 - https://github.com

-If one of these resources is down, the component will not be able to load and will hide itself
+If one of these resources is unavailable, the component will not be able to load and will hide itself